Dleibe1/Project-Builder/README.md

 <h3>This is very much a work in progress!</h3>
+The app is currently hosted at https://project-builder-e7439342976b.herokuapp.com/

 <h3>Current working features:</h3>

 <h4>Login with GitHub (OAuth 2.0)</h4>

 <h4>GitHub API:</h4>

-   When creating a project, paste the url of your main Arduino/ESP32 project file.
+   Generally, Arduino/ESP32 projects have all of the creator's code in a single file (usually a .ino file or main.cpp).
    Example:  https://github.com/thisistamim/WIFI-Control-Car/blob/master/main.ino
+   After logging into to this app, Click "New Build."
+Paste the url of your Arduino/ESP32 main program file.

-   When users visit your project's page, the code section is automatically populated with your code from GitHub.
-This way you don't have to paste your new code into your project site every time you update your program on GitHub.
-The app will do this automatically.
+   When users visit your project's page on this app, the code section is automatically populated with your code from GitHub.
+This way you don't have to paste your code into this app every time you update your code on GitHub.
+This feature does that automatically!

 <h4>Create, Edit, and Fork projects:</h4>
    Micro controller projects come with more than just code.
 There is also a parts list for any project.
 Sometimes, using different parts will work with the same code.
-   For example, a remote control car project could be modified to use a larger power supply and more powerful motors, while keeping the same code.
+   For example, a remote control car project could be modified to use a larger power supply and more powerful motors, while keeping the same code to control the motors.

-   This is why I created the "Fork Project" feature, which allows you to fork another user's entire build, not just their code.
+   This is why I created the "Fork Project" feature, which allows you to fork another user's entire build (including the parts), not just their code.
 Once a project fork is created, clicking "Project Forks" on a project's page will display the forked versions of the project.

 ## Usage